ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

  * **Hide On Release:** Whether the buttons should be visible when not in use.
  * **Execute On Unclick:** Whether the button action should happen when the button is released, as opposed to happening immediately when the button is pressed.
  * **Base Haptic Strength:** The base strength of the haptic pulses when the selected button is changed, or a button is pressed.
 Set to zero to disable.
+ * **Dead Zone:** The dead zone in the middle of the dial where the menu does not consider a button is selected.
+Set to zero to disable.
  * **Menu Buttons:** The actual GameObjects that make up the radial menu.

 ### Class Methods

+#### TouchAngleDeflection/2

+  > `public TouchAngleDeflection(float angle, float deflection)`

+ * Parameters
+   * `float angle` - The angle of the touch on the radial menu.
+   * `float deflection` - Deflection of the touch, where 0 is the centre and 1 is the edge.
+ * Returns
+   * _none_

+Constructs an object to hold the angle and deflection of the user's touch on the touchpad

 #### HoverButton/1

-  > `public virtual void HoverButton(float angle)`
+  > `public virtual void HoverButton(TouchAngleDeflection givenTouchAngleDeflection)`

  * Parameters
-   * `float angle` - The angle on the radial menu.
+   * `TouchAngleDeflection givenTouchAngleDeflection` - The angle and deflection on the radial menu.
  * Returns
    * _none_

-The HoverButton method is used to set the button hover at a given angle.
+The HoverButton method is used to set the button hover at a given angle and deflection.

 #### ClickButton/1

-  > `public virtual void ClickButton(float angle)`
+  > `public virtual void ClickButton(TouchAngleDeflection givenTouchAngleDeflection)`

  * Parameters
-   * `float angle` - The angle on the radial menu.
+   * `TouchAngleDeflection givenTouchAngleDeflection` - The angle and deflection on the radial menu.
  * Returns
    * _none_

-The ClickButton method is used to set the button click at a given angle.
+The ClickButton method is used to set the button click at a given angle and deflection.

 #### UnClickButton/1

-  > `public virtual void UnClickButton(float angle)`
+  > `public virtual void UnClickButton(TouchAngleDeflection givenTouchAngleDeflection)`

  * Parameters
-   * `float angle` - The angle on the radial menu.
+   * `TouchAngleDeflection givenTouchAngleDeflection` - The angle and deflection on the radial menu.
  * Returns
    * _none_

-The UnClickButton method is used to set the button unclick at a given angle.
+The UnClickButton method is used to set the button unclick at a given angle and deflection.

 #### ToggleMenu/0